Asynchronous One-Level and Two-Level Domain Decomposition Solvers: Abstract

 \section{Abstract}

 Parallel implementations of linear iterative solvers generally alternate between phases of data exchange and phases of local computation.
-Increasingly large problem sizes on more heterogeneous systems make load balancing and network layout very challenging tasks.
+Increasingly large problem sizes and more heterogeneous compute architectures make load balancing and the design of low latency network interconnects that are able to satisfy the communication requirements of linear solvers very challenging tasks.
 In particular, global communication patterns such as inner products become increasingly limiting at scale.

-We explore the use of asynchronous communication based on one-sided MPI primitives in a multitude of domain decomposition solvers.
-In particular, a scalable asynchronous two-level method is presented.
-We discuss practical issues encountered in the development of a scalable solver and show experimental results obtained on state-of-the-art supercomputer systems that illustrate the benefits of asynchronous solvers in load balanced as well as load imbalanced scenarios.
+We explore the use of asynchronous communication based on one-sided MPI primitives in the context of domain decomposition solvers.
+In particular, a scalable asynchronous two-level Schwarz method is presented.
+We discuss practical issues encountered in the development of a scalable solver and show experimental results obtained on a state-of-the-art supercomputer system that illustrate the benefits of asynchronous solvers in load balanced as well as load imbalanced scenarios.
+Using the novel method, we can observe speed-ups of up to 4x over its classical synchronous equivalent.